 Malpractice attorneys in Baltimore generally consider hospitals to be better defendants than doctors for several reasons.
 For starters, hospitals are much more eager to settle malpractice claims.
 This is because hospitals are much more sensitive to the negative publicity generated by malpractice cases.
 Individual doctors are usually more concerned about their malpractice insurance rates than they are about bad press.
 A hospital will quickly settle a case more often and more willingly than a doctor.
 Hospitals make good defendants because they get less credit with juries.
 Jurors tend to view large hospitals (even prestigious ones like Johns Hopkins) with less admiration than individual doctors.
 Juries are sometimes very reluctant to lay blame on individual, well-meaning doctors, but they have no such reservations for hospitals.

 Baltimore is home to many large and prestigious hospitals.
 For information about medical malpractice claims against specific hospitals in Baltimore use the following links:

 - Bon Secours

 - Johns Hopkins

 - Good Samaritan

-Wrong Medication: in some cases the prescribed medication is perfectly fine but somehow the patient receives either a completely different medication or wrong dosage of medication.
-This frequently occurs when patients are in the hospitals and medication are administered by staff through an IV line and machine.
+Wrong Medication: In some cases, the prescribed medication is perfectly fine, but somehow the patient receives either a completely different medication or the wrong dosage of medication.
+This frequently occurs when patients are in the hospitals and staff administers medication through an IV line and machine.
 It can also occur when a pharmacy fills a prescription with the wrong drug.